sparkflows/sparkflows-docs/docs/user-guide/auto-ml/index.rst

 Model Comparison
 ------------------

-* Select 2 auto-ml experiment to compare accross model and the click on compare button to compare executions of different experiment.
+* Select 2 AutoML experiment to compare accross model and then click on the compare button to view and compare executions of different experiment.

 .. figure:: ../../_assets/auto-ml/ml-compare-1.PNG
       :alt: auto-ml